-We are digging on this Vietnamese Cabbage and Chicken Salad: ga xe phay recipe.
-It is a savory salad this great to make with leftover chicken.
-Lightly seasoned with loads of fresh herbs and a slightly spicy dressing.
+We have been grubbing on this Vietnamese Cabbage and Chicken Salad also known as ga xe phay.
+It is a savory salad loaded with chicken as well as fresh herbs and topped with a slightly spicy dressing.

 Recipe: Vietnamese Cabbage and Chicken Salad (ga xe phay)